arsyaa11/Bike-Sharing/README.md

 ### `dashboard/dashboard.py`
 1. Download this project.
-2. Install the Streamlit in your terminal or command prompt using `pip install streamlit`.
-Install another libraries like pandas, numpy, scipy, matplotlib, and seaborn if you haven't.
+2. Install the Streamlit in your terminal or command prompt using `pip install streamlit` if you haven't installed it yet.
+If you have installed it, you can go to the next step
+3. Install the required libraries (you can look at requrements.txt, there is a library that I use).
-3. Please note, don't move the csv file because it acts a data source. keep it in one folder as dashboard.py
+4. Please note, don't move the csv file because it acts a data source. keep it in one folder as dashboard.py
-4. Open your VSCode and run the file by clicking the terminal and write it `streamlit run dashboard.py`.
+5. Open your VSCode and run the file by clicking the terminal and write it `streamlit run proyek_akhir.py`.

 You can see the results in the Screenshots folder